Waiter Resume Format

 5

-Crowded text, inconsistent fonts, or too much decoration reduce readability.
-Use clear headings, consistent bullet points, ample white space, and logical flow for your waiter resume format.
+Dense text blocks, inconsistent fonts, or gimmicky designs damage readability.
+Use clear headings, uniform bullet points, ample spacing, and a logical flow in your waiter resume format.

 6